dansmyers/IntroToCS/Projects/6-Final_Project/README.md

 1. Awesomeness.

 2. Uses basic features of Python: variables, loops, conditional statements, and functions.
 Almost any reasonably complex program is going to satisfy these requirements.
-If your program doesn't include most of these features then it might be too simple. **You must include at least one instance of each of these features**.
+If your program doesn't include these features then it might be too simple. **You must include at least one instance of each of these features**.

 3. Uses at least one advanced data organization feature: a list, a class, or a dictionary.
 I'm not requiring any particular number of these, because the best choice depends on the nature of your program.

-4. Demonstrates good programming style (indentation, variable names) and includes descriptive comments explaining what's happening in the program.
+4. Demonstrates good programming style (indentation, variable names, etc.) and includes descriptive comments explaining what's happening in the program.

 5. You may use AI as much as you want.
 As in the previous projects, keep a log of your interactions.
 What I want to see, more than anything, is **iteration** and evidence that you're using AI as a tool to execute your own vision.